mennovanslooten/mockqa/README.md

 # MockQA

-**MockQA is a tool that you can use to easily write and run functional tests for web projects that use jQuery.**
+**MockQA is a Functional Testing tool for jQuery projects that has one design goal:**

+> Enable front-end developers of all levels to write and run functional tests within minutes from their first encounter.
+Developers should spend time debugging software, not tests.

+To achieve this, I focused on the following features:

+1. Zero install and minimal configuration.
+No browser plugins, no command line.
+2. An intuitive format that makes it easy to write tests.
+3. You can see and debug tests running in a browser.

 ## Demo